 The Phil Lind Initiative

-The Phil Lind Initiative is an annual dialogue series and course hosted by the School of Public Policy and Global Affairs at the University of British Columbia (UBC), and is made possible by a generous gift from Philip Lind (BA’66, LLD’02).
+The Phil Lind Initiative is an annual dialogue series and course presented by the School of Public Policy and Global Affairs at the University of British Columbia (UBC), and is made possible by a generous gift from the late Philip B. Lind (BA’66, LLD’02).
 The initiative’s mandate is to invite prominent US scholars, writers, and intellectuals to UBC to share ideas with students, faculty, and the wider community on some of the most urgent issues of our time.

-The 2023 series on “(Un(Civil) Discourse” not only explores some of the major factors fueling the rancor and divisiveness in American politics, but crucially it asks how can citizens and leaders find common ground across a range of political issues that divide them?
-Since Canadians are not immune to these forces, we too must ask how to sustain the respectful, honest, and deep conversations we need to address the substantive challenges facing democratic societies. featuring talks by: Masha Gessen (January 26), John McWhorter (February 16), Safiya Noble (March 2), Linda Greenhouse (March 23), and Jonathan Haidt (April 20).
-All events take place at the Frederic Wood Theatre at the UBC Vancouver campus (6354 Crescent Road), with live streaming.
+The 2023 series on “(Un(Civil) Discourse” not only explored some of the major factors fueling the rancor and divisiveness in American politics, but crucially it asks how can citizens and leaders find common ground across a range of political issues that divide them?

-Our 2022 series on “The Future of Media” explored major changes to media and reporting and explore questions such as how to restore trust, reconcile evidence-based reporting with the digital age, and reshape the media landscape in the face of these challenges to better society.
+The 2022 series on “The Future of Media” looked at major changes to media and reporting and explored questions such as how to restore trust, reconcile evidence-based reporting with the digital age, and reshape the media landscape in the face of these challenges to better society.
 The series featured both in person and livestream events with authors and journalists including Douglas Rushkoff, Soledad O’Brien, Kara Swisher, and Ed Yong.

 The 2021 series onThe Anti-Democratic Turn examined emerging fault lines in U.S. democracy and their wide-ranging implications for democracy everywhere.
 Virtual events featured prominent authors and journalists including Michael Sandel, Charles Blow, Anne Applebaum, Timothy Snyder, and Danielle Allen.